george-poole/LUCiFEx/README.md

 ### Abstraction and composition

-The design of `lucifex` encourages where possible abstraction over a PDE's domain, initial conditions, boundary conditions and constitutive relations.
+The design of LUCiFEx encourages where possible abstraction over a PDE's domain, initial conditions, boundary conditions, constitutive relations and time discretizations.
 An emphasis on functions and a functional style of programming helps to create code that is flexible and reusable.

 ### Time-dependent boundary conditions